Virginia fire destroys three buildings under construction

-(CNN)Three buildings undergoing construction were destroyed in a massive fire Saturday in Fairfax, Virginia, right outside of Washington, DC.
+(CNN)Three buildings undergoing construction were destroyed in a massive fire Saturday in Fairfax County, Virginia, outside of Washington, DC.

-Firefighters responded to the four-alarm fire and found a five-story building in flames in the Alexandria area of the city.
+County firefighters responded to the four-alarm fire and found a five-story building in flames near Alexandria.

 The fire was contained after five area fire crews spent around eight hours battling the flames.
 One firefighter and one civilian were taken to the hospital for minor injuries, Fairfax Fire and Rescue tweeted.